 Even if you have a sizeable agreed overdraft amount, getting a mortgage is still possible.
 Nonetheless, lenders will take into account your overdraft limit.
 This is because your ability to borrow a large amount through your overdraft may pose a financial risk if you’re unable to repay it in time.
 This can then have a knock-on effect on your mortgage payments.

 Should I clear my overdraft before I apply for a mortgage?

 Lenders will usually assess your overdraft in two ways.
 For instance, underwriters will look at your overdraft limit and the frequency at which you use it.
 Both can cause certain implications during your assessment.

 Having an unused overdraft

-If you have a very large overdraft limit but rarely or never use it, it can still be concerning for lenders.
+If you have a substantial overdraft limit but rarely or never use it, it can still be concerning for lenders.
 This is because you’re able to take on a large sum which is likely to entail large fees if the overdraft isn’t paid on time.

-Taking on an additional debt together with your mortgage may create financial pressures which could affect your ability to repay your mortgage.
+Taking on an additional debt together with your mortgage may create financial pressures that could affect your ability to repay your mortgage.
 Nonetheless, this is quite rare and is assessed together with your income and the mortgage amount you wish to borrow.

 Using your overdraft facility frequently